edgelesssys/constellation/docs/versioned_docs/version-2.0/architecture/orchestration.md

 ### Attestation of upgrades

 With every new image, corresponding measurements are released.
-During an update procedure, the CLI provides the new measurements to the [JoinService](components.md#joinservice) securely.
+During an update procedure, the CLI provides new measurements to the [JoinService](components.md#joinservice) securely.
 New measurements for an updated image are automatically pulled and verified by the CLI following the [supply chain security concept](attestation.md#chain-of-trust) of Constellation.
 The [attestation section](attestation.md#cluster-facing-attestation) describes in detail how these measurements are then used by the JoinService for the attestation of nodes.